stoplightio/spectral/docs/guides/5-custom-functions.md

 ## Returning Multiple Results

-Many functions will return a single message, but a function can return multiple messages.
+Many functions return a single message, but a function can return multiple messages.

 For example, if a rule is created to make sure something is unique, it could either: